Top 5 Business Trends From COVID-Life That Are Here to Stay

 This forced the digital transformation in many companies – which some now say is for the better.
 Business leaders are reevaluating processes to see how they can offer flexibility to their workforce.

 The numbers are quite staggering.
-A May 2020 Gallup poll found that 53% of respondents reported working from home — up from 31% before COVID-19.
+A May 2020 Gallup poll found that the percentage of remote workers jumped from 31% to 62% in three weeks.

 Some organizations are making plans for a full-scale return to the office.
 However, now that so many companies have crossed the "remote work bridge," it’s likely that many will keep it as a permanent fixture of the way they operate.